miefos/faas-go-distributed-systems/spawner-service/README.md

-# Worker Spawner
+# Spawner Service

-The **Worker Spawner** is a Go-based microservice designed to manage the execution of containerized functions dynamically.
+The **Spawner Service** is a Go-based microservice designed to manage the execution of containerized functions dynamically.
 It listens to a message queue (NATS) for function execution requests, spawns containers to execute the functions, and sends back the results.
 This service does not expose REST APIs; its interactions are entirely based on NATS messaging.

 ## Disclaimer: library used
 Pay attention on the libraries used: